New NASA rover to scout for life's habitats on Mars

 NEW MARS ROVER

-Without a large enough moon to stabilize its tilt, Mars has undergone dramatic climate changes over the eons as its spin axis wobbled closer or farther from the sun.
+Without a large enough moon to stabilise its tilt, Mars has undergone dramatic climate changes over the eons as its spin axis wobbled closer or farther from the sun.

 The history of what happened on Mars during those times is chemically locked in its rocks, including whether liquid water and other ingredients believed necessary for life existed on the planet's surface, and if so, for how long.

-Note: (This story was corrected in the second paragraph to change the name of the organisation to United Launch Alliance)